arkitektio/daten-server/README.md

 # Daten-Server

-This is a simple extensions to the PostgresSQL 15 Database Container, to provide support for multiple databases and users, when running in a Docker environment.
+This is a simple extensions to the PostgresSQL 15 Database Container, to provide support for multiple databases and users, when running in a Docker environment, it also comes in cluded with the Apache AGE extension.

 ## Usage